yiping-zhang/Simple-TO-DO-List/README.md

 2. Navigate to `ToDoList.BackEnd` directory and restore required NuGet packages by running `dotnet restore`

 3. To run the application locally, navigate to `ToDoList.Endpoint` directory and run `dotnet run`.
 The application will start running on `https://localhost:5001`.
-Swagger UI  should be opened automatically in your browser at `https://localhost:5001/swagger/index.html`
+Swagger UI can be accessed in your browser at `https://localhost:5001/swagger/index.html`

 ## Frontend